 To help make sure you meet your goals, here are some things you can do:

-As well as the general investment risks you need to think about, different types of investments have their own specific risks.
-You can find out more about these here.
+As well as the general investment risks, different types of investments have their own specific risks.

-We have a questionnaire, developed by independent company Oxford Risk, that can help you understand how much risk you’re comfortable taking with your investments.
+We have a questionnaire that can help you understand how much risk you’re comfortable taking with your investments.